m453h/soil_profile_visualizer/README.md

-Gym Manager
+Soil Mapper
 ===================

-A Gym management web portal
+A web based GIS application that visualizes the Tanzania soil profile.
+This portal uses data provided by the National Bureau of Statistics (NBS) and ICPAC geoportal to visualize the soil profile.